 - You’ve decided who you’re splitting the cost with, but how are you getting the textbook?
 Compare your campus bookstore prices with those of Amazon and Chegg.
 If you think you can resell the book for a good value, would use it again in the future, or want/have to write in it, buy it, preferably used.
 Only buy new if the difference in price between used and new is tiny.
 If you don’t think you can resell the textbook, don’t plan on writing in it, and will never look at it again, rent it, unless there’s not much of a discount to renting versus buying.

 When it comes to college, there’s a lot to cover when it comes to money.
-I’m lucky enough to have savings goals for travel instead of survival, but I know many students need every penny to be used as efficiently as possible to pay rent and tuition.
+I’m lucky enough to have savings goals for travel instead of survival, but I know many students need every penny to be used as efficiently as possible to pay rent and tuition while still having a little room for fun, frivolous stuff.
 I hope that this has helped in some way with getting your student finances in more order or given you some idea on how to get them more tamed.

 Best of luck to you all,